GMOD/jbrowse-components/website/docs/superquickstart_web.md

 toplevel: true
 ---

-This is a quick overview to get started running JBrowse 2 from scratch.
+This is a quick overview to get started running JBrowse 2 from scratch using the command line.
 It is helpful if you have some familiarity with the command line in general to follow these steps.
 This guide also assumes you have: